How Facebook failed to stem racist abuse of England’s soccer players

 But soccer officials grew frustrated at the lack of progress, they said.
 There was no indication that Facebook’s and Twitter’s top leaders were aware of the abuse, said Edleen John, who heads international relations and corporate affairs for the Football Association, England’s governing body for the sport.
 She and others began discussing writing an open letter to Mark Zuckerberg and Jack Dorsey, the chief executives of Facebook and Twitter.

-“Why don’t we try to communicate and get meetings with individuals right at the top of the organisation and see if that will make change?”
-John said, explaining the thinking.
+“Why don’t we try to communicate and get meetings with individuals right at the top of the organisation and see if that will make change?” said John, who is also the director of equality, diversity and inclusion at the English federation, explaining the thinking.

 In February, the chief executives of the Premier League, the Football Association and other groups published a 580-word letter to Zuckerberg and Dorsey, accusing them of “inaction” against racial abuse.
 They demanded that the companies block racist and discriminatory content before it was sent or posted.
 They also pushed for user identity verification so offenders could be rooted out.